jimy-byerley/pymadcad/docs/concepts.rst

 Mesh Data
 ~~~~~~~~~

 It's always a difficult way to stop a decision on the way to represent 3D objects.
-In most case we represent it by its exterior surface, but the problem of the polygons stays: `ngons, quads, triangles, bezier,` ... ?
+In most cases we represent it by its exterior surface, but the problem of the polygons remains: `ngons, quads, triangles, bezier,` ... ?
 And the way to put it into memory also: `simple unit elements, dynamically typed polygons, halfedges, quadedges,` ...
-Or event the way to access it: `arrays, chained lists, octree, hashmaps`.
+Or even the way to access it: `arrays, chained lists, octree, hashmaps`.

 Choice was not easy but is in favor of simplicity:
 	:array storage:   ``list`` for now